vankessel/vankessel.github.io/blog/_posts/2024-12-25-how-to-disprove-telempathy.md

 It reminds me of [this article](https://www.damninteresting.com/on-the-origin-of-circuits/) describing how an artificially evolved [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array) learned to exploit magnetic side-effects to arrive at a solution.
 Yeah it may be artificial, but so are forest fire and viral disease simulations and they aren't useless for learning from.

 [Some suggest](https://www.researchgate.net/publication/265935637_The_Electromagnetic_Induction_of_Mystical_and_Altered_States_within_the_Laboratory) magnetic fields could be involved.

+### The brain may use quantum mechanics, but how can entanglement occur over the air?

+I don't know.
+Skepticism is healthy.
+Not even long ago suggesting a quantum aspect to the brain would be laughed at, but it turns out nature is more clever than us.
+Is biological entanglement over the air that much more of an impossibility?

+Not saying this is how, but for example: photons can encode quantum states, and ["the human body literally glimmers" visible light](https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0006256&type=printable).

 ### What may help?